Conservatism in the United States: Ideology and political philosophy

-William F. Buckley Jr., an author who founded National Review magazine in 1955.
+William F. Buckley Jr., an author who founded the National Review magazine in 1955.
 "Among our convictions: It is the job of centralized government (in peacetime) to protect its citizens' lives, liberty and property.
 All other activities of government tend to diminish freedom and hamper progress," Buckley wrote in the magazine's first issue.

 In February 1955, in the first issue of National Review, William F. Buckley Jr. explained the standards of his magazine and articulate the beliefs of American conservatives, writing:

 Among our convictions: It is the job of centralized government (in peacetime) to protect its citizens' lives, liberty and property.
 All other activities of government tend to diminish freedom and hamper progress.
 The growth of government (the dominant social feature of this century) must be fought relentlessly.
 In this great social conflict of the era, we are, without reservations, on the libertarian side.
 The profound crisis of our era is, in essence, the conflict between the Social Engineers, who seek to adjust mankind to scientific utopias, and the disciples of Truth, who defend the organic moral order.
 We believe that truth is neither arrived at nor illuminated by monitoring election results, binding though these are for other purposes, but by other means, including a study of human experience.
 On this point we are, without reservations, on the conservative side.

 According to Peter Viereck, a history professor at Mount Holyoke College, American conservatism is distinctive because it was not tied to a monarchy, landed aristocracy, established church, or military elite.
-Instead American conservatives were firmly rooted in American republicanism, which European conservatives opposed.
-They are committed, Seymour Martin Lipset, a Harvard University political science and sociology professor said, to a belief in America's "superiority against the cold reactionary monarchical and more rigidly status-bound system of European society."
+Instead, American conservatives were firmly rooted in American republicanism, which European conservatives opposed.
+They are committed, Seymour Martin Lipset, a Harvard University political science and sociology professor, said, to a belief in America's "superiority against the cold reactionary monarchical and more rigidly status-bound system of European society."